wxiang54/cse305-finalproj/README.md

 $ python -m pip install requirements.txt
 ```
 3. Set up MySQL local database.
+    * MySQL Server downloads for each OS is available [here](https://dev.mysql.com/downloads/mysql/).
-  - Be sure to name the root user "root".
+    * During installer setup, be sure that you name of the root user of your local database "root".
 4. Create **secrets.py** file in the crows_foot app directory.
-The contents of this file should be as follows:
+The entire contents of this file should be as follows:
 ```py
 SECRET_KEY = '<secret key of django project>' DB_PASSWORD = '<password of root user of MySQL db>'